Fighting Fatigue in EMS

 The dangers of fatigue among EMS providers are well known, but not well understood.
 The Fatigue in EMS initiative conducted extensive literature reviews and developed voluntary, evidence-based fatigue risk management guidelines and resources for agencies and communities to ensure the health and safety of providers and the public.

 The Fatigue in EMS initiative kicked off in February 2016.
 The project aims to address the potential dangers of drowsiness and fatigue among EMS workers, including the risk of traffic crashes, injuries to providers and patients, and medical errors.
-Various factors are under consideration, including sleep disorders and health, workplace fatigue, distracted and drowsy driving, fatigue countermeasures, system design, worker scheduling, and more.
+Researchers have found that half of EMS personnel obtain less than 6 hours of sleep per day and report severe mental and physical fatigue while working, a lack of recovery between shifts, and poor sleep quality.

 What’s Happening Now